 The connections on the submarine have to line up with the wiring for the temperature gauge in the engine wiring loom.
 So I measured the next hose cut with the submarine in the desired location.
 The factory currently routes this hose under the black water connection on the block, therefore I followed their lead on this.

 My 360R kit’s T-Piece malformed due to temperature within the first few weeks, thankfully Caterham now supply a stronger alternative.
 Using the manufacturer name, I was able to discover the maximum operating temperature for the supplied T Piece, which is 110°C. To me, this seems a little marginal, so I am changing it for a Gates 19mm T Piece, which is rated to 250C, which seems much more suitable.
-I sourced it from eBay using the Gates part number (7315-00935).
+I sourced it from eBay using the Gates product number (7315-00935) part number (28635).

 I cut and fit the rest of the hoses using the same technique: measure, masking tape, knife.
 Fitting is easier with plenty of rubber lubricant on either of the joints or on the inside of the hoses.